 - Take a time out from feeding and get them to burp – Let’s be honest, when you’re hungry, you tend to pig out, and a newborn is no different.
 If your little one has been eating enthusiastically and is struggling with a spot of indigestion, take them off the breast or bottle, get them upright and gently rub and pat their back until they get a good burp out.
 Trust us, this will help prevent gas causing issues at the other end too!

-- Try a dummy – We get it, dummies aren’t for everyone.
+- Try a soothing baby dummy – We get it, dummies aren’t for everyone.
 If you are comfortable using one for your bub, then they can be a great circuit breaker for hiccups, particularly if they’re not feeding related.

 - Gripe water – Also a popular treatment for colic, gripe water is a traditional remedy consisting of water a mixture of herbs (usually things like ginger, fennel and chamomile).
 As with all-natural remedies, it’s always a good idea to check with your doctor if you’re not sure about suitability.